veroandreo/foss4g2022_grass4rs/README.md

 ## Getting started

-Clone this repository with `git clone` first or download the `*.jpynb` file.
+Clone this repository with `git clone` first or download the `*.ipynb` file.
-Then locally start the Jupyter notebook server from the command line in the directory containing the `*.jpynb` file with:
+Then locally start the Jupyter notebook server from the command line in the directory containing the `*.ipynb` file with:

 `jupyter notebook`

 This will open a new browser tab or window with a list of the contents of the current working directory.
-Clicking on the `*.jpynb` file will start the notebook.
+Clicking on the `*.ipynb` file will start the notebook.

 See also the official documentation for [The Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/latest/).